Best Vitamin C Serums 2026: Expert Picks

 Obagi does not do gentle introductions.
 At 20% L-ascorbic acid, this is the maximum concentration that published research supports as effective — anything higher increases irritation without proportional benefit.
 The formula was originally dispensed through dermatology clinics, and the professional-grade approach shows.
 Brightening and firming results appear within 2-3 weeks at this potency.

-The trade-off is tolerance.
+The downside is tolerance.
 A 30-second tingle on application is standard.
 Sensitive skin types should build up to this gradually or start with a lower concentration first.
 And without ferulic acid or Vitamin E — antioxidant boosters that cheaper alternatives include — you are relying purely on raw L-ascorbic acid power.
 The 8-10 week oxidation window means you need to use it consistently or waste product.

 Pros: 20% LAA (research ceiling), fast visible results, clinical heritage.